-&lt;sup>28'Sólo dos comunidades de las 11 actuales podrán recibir fondos europeos en 2007' [Only two of the current eleven communities will be able to receive European funds in 2007], in El País, January 24, 2003.
+&lt;sup>29 "Sólo dos comunidades de las 11 actuales podrán recibir fondos europeos en 2007" [Only two of the current 11 communities will be able to receive European funds in 2007] in El País, January 24, 2003.

-Enlargement, paradoxically, may help in this process because it will also bring significant opportunities to the Iberian countries (and the other EU members).
-Indeed, Portuguese and Spanish products will now have access to new markets, which will provide access to cheaper labor, and may help improve competitiveness.
-This may also allow for the development of more diversified investment patterns to reduce risks.
-Spanish (and to a lesser extent Portuguese) firms have invested very heavily in Latin America over the last decade.
-Current political and economic uncertainties in Latin America countries, however, suggest that diversification to eastern and central Europe may be an appropriate strategy for Iberian firms, which are still underrepresented vis-àvis companies from the larger EU countries (i.e., Spanish investment in these countries currently stands at merely 200m euros).
+Portuguese) firms have invested very heavily in Latin America over the last decade.
+Current political and economic uncertainties in Latin American countries, however, suggest that diversification to eastern and central Europe may be an appropriate strategy for Iberian firms, which are still underrepresented vis-à-vis companies from the larger EU countries (i.e., Spanish investment in these countries currently stands at merely 200m euros).

-In terms of the agricultural impact of enlargement, Iberian farmers should also expect to face serious adjustments problems, particularly given the fact that membership in the EU will imply full membership into the CAP for the new ten members, and that agricultural prices in the central and eastern European states (particularly in Poland) are in general lower than those in Iberia.
+In terms of the agricultural impact of enlargement, Iberian farmers should also expect to face serious adjustment problems, particularly given the fact that membership in the EU will imply full membership in the Common Agricultural Policy (CAP) for the new ten members, and that agricultural prices in the central and eastern European states (particularly in Poland) are in general lower than those in Iberia.
 First, when barriers for eastern European states' agricultural products are dropped, market prices in Iberia may decline given the new entrants' lower prices and their potential for expansion of production.
 In addition, in the case of some agricultural products, EU membership is expected to provide incentives to increase production in the new states.
-Finally, membership is expected to open the new member states' markets to substitutes, thus resulting in surplus disposal that the European budget would have to support.
+Finally, membership is expected to open the new member states' markets to substitutes, thus resulting in surplus disposal that would have to be supported by the European budget.
 These concerns have been reflected in the final agreements.

 In addition, in the next decade CAP funds will be redesigned and most likely reduced.
-The EU leaders agreed in October 2002 to effectively freeze CAP spending until 2013 (it is supposed to increase merely 1 percent after 2006, well below inflation levels).
-Furthermore, in order to facilitate enlargement (and the WTO Doha world trade round), the European Commission just proposed a plan in January of 2003 to reform EU farming, including: the elimination of subsidies linked to production; the channelling of subsidies into rural development funds; the of reduction of payments to big and medium-sized farms to achieve fairer distribution; the cutting of payments to farmers if they fail to follow new criteria on food safety, environment, and animal welfare; and, finally, the lowering of prices at which the EU guarantees to buy up grain and dairy products.
+The EU leaders agreed in October of 2002 to effectively freeze CAP spending until 2013 (it is supposed to increase merely 1% after 2006, well below inflation levels).
+Furthermore, in order to facilitate enlargement (and the WTO Doha world trade round) the European Commission proposed a plan in January of 2003 to reform EU farming including: the elimination of subsidies linked to production; the channeling of subsidies into rural development funds, the reduction of payments to big and medium-sized farms to achieve fairer distribution; the cutting of payments to farmers if they fail to follow new criteria on food safety, environment and animal welfare; and finally the lowering of prices at which the EU guarantees to buy grain and dairy products.
 Spain and Portugal (among other countries, particularly France, Ireland, Italy, Greece, and Austria) remain bitterly opposed to these plans.
-The reduction of the CAP's funds for many Iberian farmers will most likely result in the cofinancing of agricultural policies (something that the Portuguese and Spanish governments have not been willing to consider so far).
+The reduction of the CAP's funds for many Iberian farmers will most likely result in the co-financing of agricultural policies (something that the Portuguese and Spanish governments have not been willing to consider so far).